Billy Joel: Health issues

 In 1985, Joel recorded "You're Only Human (Second Wind)" as a message to help prevent teen suicide.

-In 2002, Joel entered Silver Hill Hospital, a substance abuse and psychiatric center in New Canaan, Connecticut.
-In March 2005, he checked into the Betty Ford Center, where he spent 30 days for the treatment of alcohol abuse.
+In 2002, Joel entered Silver Hill Hospital, a substance abuse and psychiatric center in New Canaan, Connecticut, where he underwent treatment for 10 days.
+In March 2005, Joel checked into the Betty Ford Center, where he spent 30 days for the treatment of alcohol abuse.